amplab/docker-scripts/README.md

 container running a Dnsmasq DNS forwarder.
 The latter one can also be used to resolve node names on the host, for example to access the worker logs via the Spark web UI.
-Each node also runs a sshd which is pre-configured with the given ssh RSA keys.
+Each node also runs a sshd which is _pre-configured with the given ssh RSA key_.
+Note that you may want to change that key if you plan to use the image for anything serious.

 Optionally one can set the number of workers (default: 2) and a data directory which is a local path on the host that can be mounted on the master and